 Pierson Browne is a second-year Ph.D. student who has arrived in the Games Institute by way of Concordia University’s M.A.
 Media Studies program, during which he was an active contributor in two games research institutions: the mLab and the Centre for Technoculture, Art, and Games.
 Pierson’s history as an aficionado of competitive card games and competitive digital strategy games has guided his academic interest towards metagames—the compelling product of collisions between competitiveness and sociality in the context of play.

 Justin Carpenter, BA (Calgary), MA (Leeds), is a PhD candidate in English Language and Literature at the University of Waterloo, focusing on aesthetics, philosophy of technology, and new media art.

-Nathan is an undergraduate Nanotechnology Engineering student.
-He helps run the Game Development Club (GDC), and is working to develop his first tabletop game, Humanity.
+Nathan was an undergraduate Nanotechnology Engineering student.
+He helped run the Game Development Club (GDC), and is working to develop his first tabletop game, Humanity.

 Will is a PhD candidate who studies modern videogame-based iterations of Victorian England.
 He is interested in better understanding historical games' abilities to productively revise and recreate elements of the past.
 His current research investigates the representation of women in neo-Victorian games and their basis in the fiction of the nineteenth century.

 Ethan is an undergraduate student in the psychology Department at the University of Waterloo.
 He is currently studying how gamers' verbal reports of their emotions during game play relates to various aspects of their subjective emotional experiences.

 Alex Fleck is a Masters student in the XDM stream interested in the application of new media (games) criticism to other forms.
 In particular, he is interested in the transposition of literary works into other media.